hirasso/restore-scroll/README.md

 ## Installation

-Install the plugin from npm and import it into your bundle:
+Install and import into your bundle

 ```bash
 npm i @hirasso/restore-scroll